Chirpworks/chirp-app/API_Endpoints_Manifest.md

 4. Some endpoints support bulk operations for efficiency
 5. Google OAuth integration requires proper configuration of client credentials
 6. File uploads and processing are handled asynchronously via ECS tasks
 7. Performance metrics are scored on a 0-10 scale for standardized evaluation
+8. Jobs are processed through multiple stages: recording → transcription → analysis → completion
+9. External services (transcription, analysis) use dedicated endpoints for status updates and data exchange
+10. Analytics endpoints provide comprehensive reporting with flexible time-based filtering